Temporary governance rights

 Many contributions might be suitable for receiving temporary governance rights

-• Consumption - Consumer owned organisations could convert consumer purchase contributions into governance rights.
+• Consumption - Consumer owned organisations could use consumer purchase contributions to determine and distribute governance rights.

-• Donations - Donator owned organisations could convert donation contributions into governance rights.
+• Donations - Donator owned organisations could use donation contributions to determine and distribute governance rights.

-• Labour - Worker owned organisations could convert labour contributions into governance rights.
+• Labour - Worker owned organisations could use labour contributions to determine and distribute governance rights.

 Not all contributions need to receive governance rights

-• Contributions not relevant to the ownership type - If the organisation is owned by its workers the consumption and donation contributions would not be applicable for receiving governance rights.
+• Contributions not relevant to the ownership type - If the organisation is owned by its workers the consumption and donation contributions wouldn't need to receive governance rights.
 Similarly if the organisation was owned by consumers or donators the other contributions types would not be eligible for governance rights.

 Respecting historical contributions

 Governance rights could last for multiple years and give someone a prolonged influence over an organisation.
-This can be important in situations where the value of someone's contributions are difficult to know ahead of time and after they have happened.
+This can be important in situations where the full value of someone's contributions are difficult to know ahead of time or at the point they make the contribution.
 The impact of some contributions could take multiple years to be realised.
 For instance, if a group of people were working on an innovative and novel new product it might take multiple years before this product gains traction.
 Due to this it is important that their initial contributions are respected over a sufficient period of time so that they can receive the full value of their contributions.
 An organisation will need to decide how long it could take for this value and impact to be realised.
-Someone needs to have governance rights as well as incentive rights to ensure they are able to influence the decisions about how historical contributions are rewarded when the organisation is ready.
+It could be effective for someone to receive governance rights and compensation rights to ensure they are able to influence the decisions about how historical contributions are rewarded when the organisation is ready to do so.

 Respecting recent contributions